 Stage One consisted of the Forest Squash Centre.
 The squash courts were leased in 1979 and provided a source of income for the centre.
 Today that area houses Energise Health Club.

 Stage Two, which included a 400-seat theatre, officially opened in 1985.
-The purpose of Glen Street Theatre was to provide facilities for community groups as well as attracting professional theatre productions to Warringah.
+The purpose of Glen Street Theatre was to provide facilities for community groups as well as attracting professional theatre productions.
 The theatre was followed by Sorlies Restaurant, which opened in 1987.
 The Forest Community Association contributed hard-earned funds to the complex and members who were on the original project team later served on the Advisory Board.

 The Forest Youth Theatre Company was thriving during this period and the addition of the theatre at the centre enabled this young, vital company to present their productions in a professional environment.